dekuNukem/FAP80/README.md

 A lot of retro computer projects today are rooted on nostalgia, they tend to use “period correct” components to get the “feelings” right, and the result often ends up on perfboard or self-etched circuit boards, rudimentary video capacity if at all, few I/O ports, and a sea of 74 series chips.

 While there is nothing wrong with that, I wasn’t around during the 80s home computer era, so I didn’t have the same attachment to how things was done back then.
-So instead of trying to recreate the “good old days”, I made the decision to liberally use modern parts to simplify the design process, as well as making this computer highly flexible and easy to program and use with very little overheads.
+So instead of trying to recreate the “good old days”, I made the decision to liberally use modern parts to simplify the design process, employing configurable logics such as FPGA, CPLD and microcontrollers, making this computer highly flexible and easy to program with very little overheads.

 The project started life hand-assembled, but now lives properly on PCBs because of noise problems.